camunda/camunda-docs-manual/site/src/documents/api-references/rest/engine/get-names.html.md

 Result
 -----------------
-A json array consisting of engine objects.
+A JSON array consisting of engine objects.
 Each engine object has the following properties:

 <table class="table table-striped">